balamark/hackercup/README.md

 # hackercup
-2015 hackercup qualification round answer. welcome to leave comments if you have any question.
+2015 hackercup qualification round answer

+welcome to leave comments if you have any question